matthew-mal/matthew-mal/README.md

 _____________________
 👩‍💻 About me
-- Driven and self-motivated Python developer with 1 year of professional experience and 2 years of practical experience in web development.
+- Driven and self-motivated Python developer with more then 2 years of professional experience and 4 years of practical experience in web development.
 - Continuously seeking opportunities to expand skill set and tackle new challenges.

 ______________________